onflow/flow-go/pkg/language/docs/language.md

 ## Naming

-Names may start with any upper and lowercase letter or an underscore.
-This may be followed by zero or more upper and lower case letters, underscores, and numbers.
+Names may start with any upper and lowercase letter (A-Z, a-z) or an underscore (`_`).
+This may be followed by zero or more upper and lower case letters, underscores, and numbers (0-9).
 Names may not begin with a number.

 ```bamboo